 In some cases, legitimate traffic may be detected as an intrusion.
-If this happens, it is helpful to define an exception for the intrusion:
+If this happens, define an exception for the intrusion:

 - 1. In the administration interface, go to the Security log. - 2.
 Locate the log event indicating the filtered traffic.

 For example: "IPS: Alert, severity: Medium, Rule ID: 1:2009700 ET VOIP Multiple Unauthorized SIP Responses"